 For a lot of households, there always seems to be a long list of home improvement to-do’s that they need to achieve or new ideas they’d like to try.
-While a few may not be necessities, buying a new heat pump is one job that could be key to keeping your house comfortable throughout the cooler months in Opelika.
+While a few may not be necessities, buying a new heat pump is one job that could be key to keeping your house comfortable throughout the cooler months in Auburn and Opelika.

 Getting a new heat pump is a large investment.
 You’ll absolutely realize the return-on-investment on your indoor comfort in addition to your utility costs, but it might be a tad intimidating at first.
 The good news is that when you pick a new energy-efficient heat pump, you could be eligible for a federal tax credit.